 All the meetings and other activities at the Convention are conducted in English.
-If you are in the PV area outside the Convention and wish to find an English speaking 12-Step meeting, please Click Here for information about meetings and schedules.
+If you are in the PV area outside the Convention and wish to find an English speaking 12-Step meeting, please use the links above for information about meetings and schedules.

 Alcoholics Anonymous (AA)

 Alcoholics Anonymous is an international fellowship of men and women who have had a drinking problem.
 It is nonprofessional, self-supporting, multiracial, apolitical, and available almost everywhere.
 There are no age or education requirements.
 Membership is open to anyone who wants to do something about his or her drinking problem.

 A.A.’s Twelve Steps are a group of principles, spiritual in their nature, which, if practiced as a way of life, can expel the obsession to drink and enable the sufferer to become happily and usefully whole.

 THE TWELVE TRADITIONS OF ALCOHOLICS ANONYMOUS (Short Form)